flashcordon/big-history/Mystères-physique.md

 abundance falls persistently and significantly below BBN+WMAP predictions.
 Moreover, there are controversial hints of a primordial 6 Li abundance that is orders of magnitude above the standard prediction
-- The lithium problem was brought into sharp relief with the advent of the WMAP era and has become increasingly acute since then.
-Possible solutions can be categorized into three groups, according to which part of the preceding analysis is called into question:
-1. Astrophysical solutions revise the measured primordial lithium abundance.
-2. Nuclear physics solutions alter the reaction flow into and out of mass-7.
-3. Solutions beyond the Standard Model invoke new particle physics or nonstandard cosmo- logical physics.

 - Astrophysical Solutions
 First, we consider the possibility that BBN predictions are sound, that is, that standard cosmology and particle physics are correct, and the nuclear physics of mass-7 production is properly calculated.